mgsloan/mgsloan-site/posts/deskless-ergo-wfh/post.md

   "Costway" / "Gymax" branded Treadmill][Goplus Treadmill] compares to my recollection of using the [IMovr Thermotread GT Treadmill][]:
   * 1/5 the cost!
+  * The GoPlus has a great hidden feature which I discovered only by experimentation.
+If you aren't walking on it, it doesn't increment the time and distance counters!
+This is really nice for taking a quick break but not throwing off your numbers if you're keeping track.
   * Nice to be able to go faster than 2.5mph (the IMovR's upper limit).
 I've found I can still type decently at about 3mph.
   * Much easier to move around than the IMovr, since it's about half the weight